alexa/alexa-skills-kit-sdk-for-python/docs/en/GETTING_STARTED.rst

     $ pip install virtualenv

-Next, create a create a new folder for your Alexa skill and navigate to the folder:
+Next, create a new folder for your Alexa skill and navigate to the folder:

 .. code-block:: sh